-Creating your online profile communicates who you are, what you can do, and what makes you "special" based on your unique skills, talents, and interests.
+Your online profile communicates who you are, what you can do, and what makes you stand out based on your unique skills, talents, and interests.

 The goal in marketing yourself is to package all that you bring to a position in a concise way.
 It might help to begin by answering the questions below.
 Ask yourself: